profgavinbrown/profgavinbrown.github.io/_pages/about.md

 I like to work on foundational and methodological aspects of Machine Learning.
 I enjoy looking for <b>connections</b> and <b>equivalencies</b> between known methods in the jungle of ML, primarily with tools from statistics and information theory. <i>Everything in ML is, ultimately, a special case of something else</i>.<br><br>

-I find this leads to novel methods with strong foundations: e.g. we have contributed methods for assessing the <i>stability</i> (reproducibility) of variable selection algorithms; methods for hypothesis testing in challenging non-standard scenarios; and applications in areas such as predictive policiing, clinical trials, and design of efficient ML algorithms for plastic electronics.
+I find this strategy leads to novel methods with strong foundations: e.g. we have contributed methods for assessing the <i>stability</i> (reproducibility) of variable selection algorithms; methods for hypothesis testing in challenging non-standard scenarios; and applications in areas such as predictive policiing, clinical trials, and design of efficient ML algorithms for plastic electronics.<br><br>

 <!--
 I find this strategy leads to both beautiful insights, and novel methods.